Wharves in Wellington Harbour: Taranaki Street Wharf (1906)

 In 1898, the chief engineer of Wellington Harbour Board suggested construction of a wharf opposite Taranaki Street, to be used mainly for moving coal but also for timber and produce.
 After preparatory reclamation and dredging, the wharf was built in 1906.
 The wharf was 152 m long by 33 m wide and constructed from Australian hardwood.
 It had one fixed 20-ton hydraulic crane and 10 moveable 2-ton hydraulic cranes for shifting coal.
 Ornamental gates at the entrance to the wharf are similar to those at Queens Wharf.
 They were installed in the 1930s, replacing earlier gates.

 A major change to the wharf came in the late 1960s, when the wharf was converted for use by roll-on/roll-off ferries.
 A linkspan bridge with a control building designed by Roger Walker was completed in 1969.
 The Union Steamship Company planned to operate a fortnightly freight service to Australia, but the freight service was soon overtaken by the introduction of containerisation based at Thorndon.
 The original bridge has since been replaced by a stylised version, and the building which housed machinery for operating the bridge is now used as a base by Wellington Free Ambulance.

 Land between Queens Wharf and Taranaki Street Wharf was reclaimed from 1969, allowing creation of Frank Kitts Park and Whairepo Lagoon and closing in the landward side of Taranaki Street Wharf.
 In 1989 two historic rowing club buildings were moved to the reclaimed area.

 In 2002, Wellington Waterfront Limited began transforming the Taranaki Street Wharf area to a public space.
-In 2011, Te Wharewaka o Poneke opened on reclaimed land between the wharf and the lagoon.
+In 2011, Te Wharewaka o Pōneke opened on reclaimed land between the wharf and the lagoon.
 This building is an enterprise by Taranaki iwi and Wellington Waterfront Limited.
-It houses two waka taua (ceremonial canoes) as well as a café and function rooms.
+It houses several waka, as well as a café and function rooms.
 Taranaki Street Wharf is now part of a waterfront public area and promenade stretching from Clyde Quay to Waterloo Quay and is managed by Wellington City Council.

 The floating crane Hikitia is berthed at Taranaki Street Wharf.